-Further Analysis Recommended
+Further Analysis Planned

 While our admissions profile remains strong, we are eager to understand and address academic and reputational questions that go beyond these basic selection criteria.
-We recommend that the Administration further analyze the academic profile of the school, quality of education being offered, composition of the student body at Cooper Union, and reputation.
-We recommend that this work be reported to the Board's Academic and Student Affairs Committee, the FEC and, ultimately, the full Board of Trustees.
+The Administration plans to further analyze the academic profile of the school, quality of education being offered, composition of the student body at Cooper Union, and reputation.
+This work will be reported to the Board's Academic and Student Affairs Committee, the FEC and, ultimately, the full Board of Trustees.